Flowtyio/flowty-drops/README.md

     are responsible for handling how much an attempted mint should cost.
     For example, you might make a drop free, or might configure a drop to be a flat fee regardless of how many are being minted at once.
-5. FlowtySwitches - Implementations of the Switch struct interface.
+5. FlowtySwitchers - Implementations of the Switcher struct interface.
-    Switch are responsible for flagging if a drop is live or not.
+    Switchers are responsible for flagging if a drop is live or not.
 For example, a drop might go live a certain unix timestamp and end at a future date, or it might be on perpetually until manually turned off.